Sustainable fishing can be a broadly used term, but in this guide we give a general description of what sustainable fishing might be.

-In this guide, we list what some of the most common sustainable fishing practices might be, along with a description of each.
+We also provide a list what some of the most common sustainable fishing practices and methods might be, and give some examples.

 Summary – Sustainable Fishing Practices